 When equity instruments are granted to employees, they are recorded at the fair value of the equity instrument granted at the grant date.
-The grant date fair value is recognized in net income (loss) and financial position over the vesting period, described as the period during which all vesting conditions are to be satisfied.
-The compensation charge directly attributable to the development and progression of the mineral properties are capitalized.
+The grant date fair value is recognized in the consolidated statements of comprehensive income/ (loss) and financial position over the vesting period, described as the period during which all vesting conditions are to be satisfied.
+The compensation charges directly attributable to the development and progression of the mineral properties are capitalized.

-When equity instruments are granted to non-employees, they are recorded at the fair value of the goods or services received in statement of comprehensive loss, unless they are related to the issuance of common shares.
+When equity instruments are granted to non-employees, they are recorded at the fair value of the goods or services received in the statement of comprehensive income/(loss), unless they are related to the issuance of common shares.

 Amounts related to the issuance of common shares are recorded as a reduction of share capital.
 When the value of goods and services received in exchange for the share-based payment cannot be reliably estimated, the fair value is measured by use of a valuation model.
-The expected life used in the model is adjusted based on management's best estimate, for the effects of transferability, exercise restrictions and behavioral considerations.
+The expected life used in the model is adjusted based on management's best estimate, for the effects of transferability, exercise restrictions and behavioural considerations.